Date of Birth: Les Champs-Géreaux, France, 1936

 Lobbying & Advocacy:

 Pinault’s close retaliations with top politicians give him great power.
-He is the one of the only individuals who meets with Hollande regularly without any other member of Hollande’s cabinet present, (Liberation).
-His close relationship with Chirac and high destiny of political contacts clearly gives Pinault strong political influence.
+He was one of the only individuals who met with Hollande regularly without any other member of Hollande’s cabinet present, (Liberation).
+His close relationship with Chirac and high destiny of political contacts clearly give Pinault strong political influence.

 Pinault owns the center-right regarded magazine, Le Point.
 Although there is little evidence that Pinault has influence over the magazine, it seems to typically align with his political views, (Liberation).